 - Dress code policies

-Now that you have the tools, you’re ready to set up your HR department for success and keep your organization running smoothly—without having to manage every HR detail yourself!
-By investing the time and resources into building an HR team, your organization will be equipped with the essential HR expertise you need to recruit, retain, and stay compliant.
+Building an HR department from scratch takes time, but it comes with a great payoff for your business.
+Once you've completed the four steps listed above, your HR team will be able to keep your organization running smoothly—without requiring you to manage every HR detail yourself.
+Investing your resources into building an effective HR department will equip your organization with the essential HR expertise you need to recruit, retain, and stay compliant.